-Now all of this might seem strange to us, for we have definite ideas about how ghosts should be portrayed - usually all ethereal and transparent, often floating in slo-mo and a tad decayed.
+Now all of this might seem strange to us, for we have definite ideas about how ghosts should be portrayed - usually all ethereal, often floating in slo-mo, and perhaps a tad decayed.
 But the popular image of the returned dead was somewhat different in other eras.
 For stories, whether folklore or fiction, reflect the prevailing ideas of the society that spawn them.
-If the Man-Monkey had manifested a few hundred years earlier, we would be more than likely be discussing some species of ape-like hobgoblin, while if the strange events had occurred in more recent times, we may well be looking at a tale of a British Bigfoot or perhaps a furry alien.
+If the Man-Monkey had manifested a few hundred years earlier, we would be more than likely be discussing some species of hairy hobgoblin, while if the strange events had occurred in more recent times, we may well be looking at a tale of a British Bigfoot or perhaps a furry alien.

 An Interesting Post Scriptum - in his seminal tale of a murderous mummy on the loose in Cambridge, Lot No. 249, Sir Arthur Conan Doyle has sightings of the resurrected Egyptian interpreted as an escaped monkey or ape of some kind.
 Given that this tale appeared in 1892, one wonders if Sir Arthur had heard of the escaped gorilla of Madeley or the monkey business on the Union Canal...